Permitted Development: an alternative to planning

 You can build an extension

-- Extend your property by 4m to the rear with a single storey extension or 3m with a double extension.
-Height and rear boundary restrictions apply (this is currently under review by the government, who have suggested doubling these limits).
+- Extend your property by 8m to the rear with a single storey extension or 6m with a double extension, double the size that was previously allowed.
+Height and rear boundary restrictions apply.

 - The extension must not cover more than half of the garden or go forward of the building line of the original building.